Kaioga5/bedrock-wiki/docs/blocks/block-components.md

     "texture": "wiki:texture_name", // Shortname defined in `RP/textures/terrain_texture.json`
     "render_method": "blend", // One of the render methods in the above table "face_dimming": true, // Defaults to true; should faces with this material be dimmed by their direction?
-    "ambient_occlusion": true // Defaults to true; should shadows be created based on surrounding blocks?
+    "ambient_occlusion": true // Defaults to true (1); should shadows be created based on surrounding blocks?
+Floats determine ambient occlusion intensity.
   }
 }
 ```